Thinking of submitting to New England Review?

 To check on the status of an existing subscription, send us an email and we will respond as soon as possible.

-Paper submissions are also accepted in all categories except NER Digital and Cover Art, though response time tends to be longer for paper submissions.
-Paper submissions must be postmarked between September 1 and May 31 or they will be returned unread.
+Paper submissions are accepted in all categories except NER Digital, cover art, and artwork for the website, though response time tends to be longer for paper submissions.
+Paper submissions must be postmarked between September 1 and May 31 or will be returned unread.
 Please do not send your only copy, as we cannot be responsible for lost or damaged manuscripts.

 Submissions may be addressed to Fiction, Nonfiction, or Poetry Editor, New England Review, Middlebury College, Middlebury, VT 05753.
 Translations should be addressed to the editor of the appropriate genre.
 Other genres of work that don’t fit neatly into one of the above categories (such as drama) should be addressed simply to Editor.